gretty-gradle-plugin/gretty/README.md

 #### :star: What's new

-March 30, 2021, Gretty 3.0.5 is out and available at [Gradle Plugins](https://plugins.gradle.org/plugin/org.gretty) and [Maven Central](https://search.maven.org/artifact/org.gretty/gretty).
+June 28, 2021, Gretty 3.0.5 is out and available at [Gradle Plugins](https://plugins.gradle.org/plugin/org.gretty) and [Maven Central](https://search.maven.org/artifact/org.gretty/gretty).

 **Please note that Gretty 3.0.5 is the first one not using `JCenter` but rather `Maven Central`.
 Be sure to change your `jcenter()` to `mavenCentral()` in your Gradle files.**